What is the Brand New Day MTM program?

 Targeted Medication Review

-In addition, once every three months Brand New Day and our partners may perform a “Targeted Review” of your medications when follow up is needed after a CMR.
-After each review, Brand New Day may contact your provider with suggestions about medications that may be safer or a better alternative to the current therapy.
-As always, medications won’t change unless your provider decides to change them.
+In addition, once every three months Brand New Day and our partners will perform a “Targeted Review” of the member’s medications.
+After each review, Bright HealthCare may contact the member’s provider with suggestions about medications that may be safer or a better alternative to the current therapy.
+As always, medications won’t change unless the member and their provider decide to change them.

 How will I know if I qualify for the program?

 If you qualify, we will mail you a letter.
-You may also receive a call, inviting you to participate in this one-on-one medication review.
+Also, you may receive a call, inviting you to participate in this one-on-one medication review.